 You may have noticed that Sigma provides folders, a My Documents folder and also workspaces.
 This enables a variety of use-cases to be possible with regards to how documents are stored, managed and shared with others.

-Before we move to the next step, copy the URL for the workbook so that we can reference it in the embedding script.
+Copy the URL of to a text file, so that we can reference it in the embedding script later:

 Share the Workbook